Tokyo schools drop controversial dress code on hair and underwear color - KTVZ

 Tokyo isn’t the only Japanese city with a strict dress code — similar rules are in effect around the country, with many schools requiring students to wear shoes and socks of a designated color.

-Schools in Fukuoka, on the island of Kyushu, also have rules restricting students’ hairstyles and dictating both the color and pattern of their underwear, according to CNN affiliate Asahi Shimbun.
+Schools in Fukuoka, on the island of Kyushu, also have rules restricting students’ hairstyles and dictating both the color and pattern of their underwear, according to Japanese newspaper Asahi Shimbun.

 Like Tokyo, Fukuoka conducted a public survey last year, in which students complained that the dress code caused them stress and limited their self-expression, Asahi reported.